 Nowadays, I often meet in hostels other digital nomads with different business plans to fund their travels.
 Web Marketing, Stock Exchange, and Forex traders, Translators, Remote workers… You name it!
 With an ever improving ease of accessing the Internet, from free Wi-Fi, cheap 3G to satellite data plans, you can work on practically every corner of the world!
 The combinations are endless and are easier than ever.
 I remember back in 2005 when I arrived in Argentina for 3 months, the only wireless I would find was in the national library, and at speeds that would make sending an email a difficult task.
 Times have changed for the best; a generation of Digital Nomads was born and is growing day by day!

-As of 2017, it’s been 15 years that I am a digital nomad and 12 years that I’ve been constantly on the road.
+Fast forward today, more than 17 years on the road non-stop and counting, I how visited 230 countries, including every one of the 195 recognized by the United Nations..
+As of 2021, it’s been about 17 years that I am a full-time digital nomad constantly on the road.
 Of course, there have been some times I stayed longer in one place, but most of the time, I spend no more than 1 month in one single place.
 This keeps things interesting and the never-ending change makes up to kill routine.
 I have a concept I have invented about this, which I call the “One Month Experience Peak” which you can read more about here.
 It basically states that one month is the ideal timeframe to peak the experience in one single place.
 Less time will prevent knowing the place, more is wasted time.
 This keeps things interesting and keeps the boredom away.

 My travel Map of every City I’ve Visited (up to May 2017)